BIOF309/group-project-ajk/slides.md

 # Conclusion

-- Cancer and heart disease has been the two leading causes of death in the past two decades.
+- Cancer and heart disease has been the two leading causes of death in the US for the past two decades.

 # Future Directions